Seven Secretaries of the SKOJ: Background

-The1922-1929 period saw attempts to revive SKOJ activities.
-Many members of the SKOJ became highly ranked leaders of the KPJ during the 1925-1928 period.
-In 1928, they sided with Josip Broz Tito and his faction during the factional struggle within the KPJ.
+The period between 1922 and 1929 was marked by attempts to revive SKOJ activities.
+Many former SKOJ members became highly ranked leaders within the KPJ between 1925 and 1928.
+By 1928, they had aligned with Josip Broz Tito and his faction during the ongoing internal struggle within the KPJ.
+By the end of this period, SKOJ had stabilized again, with around 1,500 members.

-In 1928, SKOJ was again a stable organization with around 1500 members.
-In January 1929, king Alexander I of Yugoslavia established the 6 January Dictatorship.
-This meant even fiercer persecution of anyone opposed to the government, especially the communists.
-KPJ and SKOJ proclaimed an armed uprising against the royal government.
-This resulted in the destruction of most KPJ and SKOJ cells, killing of several young communist activists by the police (Đuro Đaković, Nikola Hećimović) and sentencing several dozens others to long prison sentences.
-This led to the end of the organized political work of the SKOJ that lasted for several years.
+In January 1929, King Alexander I of Yugoslavia established the 6 January Dictatorship, which resulted in even fiercer persecution of all government opponents, especially communists.
+In response, KPJ and SKOJ proclaimed an armed uprising against the royal government.
+This resulted in the destruction of most KPJ and SKOJ cells, the killing of several young communist activists by the police (Đuro Đaković, Nikola Hećimović) and in long prison sentences for dozens of others.
+Ultimately, this led to the end of organized political work of SKOJ for several years.